leethor92/giphy-search/README.md

-The app is deployed and available for viweing at https://serene-eyrie-87226.herokuapp.com/
+The app is deployed and available for viewing at https://serene-eyrie-87226.herokuapp.com/

 #Setup.